United Democracies

 RUSSIAN OLIGARCH REGIME

-The Russian oligarch regime, notorious for its historical understanding of the market value and power of mineral resources, recognizes the potential to leverage this wealth as a bargaining chip to exert its dominance.
+The Russian oligarch regime, notorious for its historical understanding of the market value and power of mineral resources, on which its earnings are based, recognizes the potential to leverage this wealth as a bargaining chip to exert its dominance.
 This strategic manipulation of resources could lead to a future where the West finds itself entirely dependent on the BRICS, a scenario with far-reaching political and economic implications.

 BRICS ALLIANCE